mohitpai/journey-optimizer.en/help/using/campaigns/get-started-with-campaigns.md

 1. Type-in your user's name, group, or email address and click **[!UICONTROL Save]**.

 Your user will now be able to access **[!UICONTROL Campaigns]**.

++++

+1. **You need an audience**.
+Audience segments need to be available before creating the campaign.
+Learn more about audience creation [in this page](../segment/about-segments.md).
+1. **You need a channel surface**.
+To be able to select a channel, you must have the corresponding channel surface created and available.
+Learn more about channel surfaces (i.e presets) [in this page](../configuration/channel-surfaces.md)

 ## Access campaigns {#access}